mdda/mdda.github.io/_posts/AI/2019-12-04-tensorflow-from-source-fedora.md

 ### Check the nvidia packages

-The drive for building from source was that Negativo (my preferred Nvidia driver repo) had moved its `cuda` version on from 10.0 to 10.1
+The drive for building from source was that `Negativo` (my preferred Nvidia driver repo) had moved its `cuda` version on from 10.0 to 10.1.

+The following `rpm`s are required (your versions may differ, but the packages should be there) :

 As ```root``` :
 {% highlight bash %}